dsccommunity/dsccommunity.org/content/guidelines/testing-guidelines.md

 If you have [Attached your fork to a free Azure DevOps organization](/guidelines/contributing/#attach-your-fork-to-a-free-azure-devops-organization) then for each commit that is pushed to your working branch in your fork the pipeline will be run.

+##### Re-run failed jobs

+It is possible to re-run failed jobs in the Azure Pipeline.
+Be aware that in some circumstances it caches dependencies so even re-running a failed jobs that you know will pass it will not.
+Instead start a new job from the commit in question.
+If it is a pull request (PR) that failed push another change to the PR, or close and directly reopen the PR.

 ### Unit Testing Private Functions